 The world needs the unique light that only you can shine.
 Keep your light on through the renewal of shared writing.
-Writing together can surprise us with new insights and guide our own journey.
+Writing together can surprise us with new insights, guide our own journey and build resilience.

 - Explore writing as a tool for self-reflection.

-- Slow down with yourself in space of self-care.
+- Slow down with yourself in a space of self-care.

 - Be inspired by the words of others.